szuc/obsidian-life-in-weeks-calendar/README.md

-# Obsidian Life in Weeks Calendar Plugin
+# Life in Weeks Calendar

+## Overview

+This plugin displays your entire life in a grid of weeks.
+It color-codes past, present, and future weeks and, more importantly, marks the weeks when you have created a weekly Obsidian note.

 ## The Life in Weeks Concept